States that had a grip on COVID now seeing a crush of cases

 In Florida, where Republican Gov. Ron DeSantis has steadfastly blocked mandatory mask-wearing, some emergency rooms are so overcrowded that doctors are sending patients home with oxygen and small, portable oxygen-monitoring devices to free up beds for sicker patients.

-Associated Press writers Adriana Gomez Licon, Eileen Putman and Terry Tang contributed to this report.
+Associated Press writers Sara Cline, Adriana Gomez Licon, Eileen Putman and Terry Tang contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.